faazanaima/fraud-data-analytics/README.md

-# Online Gambling Fraud Detection via PU Learning (Pconf + Isolation Forest + AdaBoost)
+# **Fraud Analytics in E-Wallet Systems: Recall-Driven Analysis of Online Gambling Transactions**

 created by: Faaza Naima

-## **Fraud Analytics in E-Wallet Systems: Precision-Driven Analysis of Online Gambling Transactions**

 This project addresses the surge in **online gambling transactions in Indonesia** via **E-Money and digital wallets**, which financial service providers are required to block and report per regulations.